42esoulard/42_get_next_line/README.md

 __int get_next_line(int fd, char **line);__

 **Parameters**
-  - 1. file descriptor for reading
+  - fd = file descriptor to read from
-  - 2. The value of what has been read
+  - line = a string pointer to write in

 **Return value**
   - 1 : A line has been read